 This tasty salad is a summer staple at my house.
 It's so fresh and flavorful!
 I like to serve it to guests because I can make it in advance.
 But I also serve it often to my family.

 I love asparagus but have always served it warm.
 I enjoy roasted asparagus and steamed asparagus (or microwave asparagus).
-The idea of serving it chilled in a salad has never occurred to me, until I was served a delicious asparagus salad at a dinner party a few years ago.
+The idea of serving it chilled in a salad had never occurred to me until I was served a delicious asparagus salad at a dinner party a few years ago.

 You'll only need a few simple ingredients to make this tasty salad.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need: